EdouardCourty/townyPresence/README.md

  - `!removeCheck <PlayerName>` & `!removeSafe <PlayerName>` respectively removes the provided Player Name in the corresponding list
  - `!checlkist` & `!safelist` respectively logs the users that are registered in the corresponding list
  - `!delete <1-99>` deletes the given amount of messages, up to 100.
  - `!ping` returns in milliseconds the bot's ping, and the API latency ping
+ - `!zonelist` returns the list of the names of all the registered zones.
+ - `!dynmap` returns a link to the dynmap.

 If you have any suggestions, feel ree to submit a pull request or message me on Discord: Edouard#4838